 · Tanzania is a closed currently so you can only purchase local currency on arrival.

-· Bring US$.
-You get a 1% better exchange rate for 100 and 50 note denominations.
-Ensure bills are not damaged as they will not be exchanged.
+· Bring US$ and get 1% better exchange rate for 100 & 50 notes.
+Ensure bills are not damaged, they will not be

 · There are ATMs in Stonetown but few in any elsewhere.

-· The ATMs at CRDB charge the lowest commission.
-There is one close to the old slave market beside the Anglican Church & St Monica’s.
+· ATMs at CRDB charge the lowest commission.
+One close to Old Slave Market beside Anglican Church &

 · Most hotels etc will charge 5% extra for paying by credit card.

 You need to be a tough negotiator on taxis, getting one across the island can range from TS100,00 to TS 140,000 depending on your skills.